edgedb/edgedb/docs/guides/deployment/fly_io.rst

 <https://fly.io/docs/reference/private-networking/#private-network-vpn>`_
 docs.

-Once it's up and running, use ``edgedb instance link`` to create a local alias to the remote instance.
+Once it's up and running, use :gelcmd:`instance link` to create a local alias to the remote instance.

 .. code-block:: bash